inet-framework/inet-showcases/docs/visualizer/ieee80211/index.md

 The following example simulation demonstrates the visualization when multiple networks are present.
-The simulation can be run by choosing the
-<var>MultipleNetworks</var> configuration from the ini file.
+The simulation can be run by choosing the `MultipleNetworks` configuration from the ini file.

-The network contains two <var>AccessPoints</var> with different SSIDs, and three <var>WirelessHosts</var> configured to associate with each.
+The network contains two `AccessPoints` with different SSIDs, and three `WirelessHosts` configured to associate with each.
 We will see the icons being color-coded.
 When the association processes take place, the network will look like the following.
 Note the different SSIDs (`alpha`, `bravo`) and the colors.